QilinGu/udacity_ml/projects/capstone/README.md

 ```
 Now launch another terminal and ```cd``` to the repository directory, activating tensorflow
 as before.
 You'll see new content in the
 log directory.
-Don't worry.
 Your log filename will be different than mine, a combo of time and your local machine
 name.
 Launch tensorboard and point to this directory.
 ```
 % source activate tensorflow